01-edu/public/docs/server-installation.md

 raw.githubusercontent.com/01-edu/public/master/sh/debian/preseed.cfg
 ```

+and select "Continue".

-and select "Continue", let us know when the server's remote access is ready, we will configure it.
+--> Please let us know when the server's remote access is ready and we will configure it.